Secure Context Evidence Contract

 - CSA AI Controls Matrix for procurement-friendly AI control mapping.

 The open repo now proves the object model and evaluator.
-The paid wedge is a hosted evidence API:
+The hosted-ready proof path is a hosted evidence API:

 - tenant-private evidence release checks;